Bids for Affection Strengthen Your Bond

-Are you missing opportunities to connect with your partner?
-Do you feel your relationship could use an emotional connection spark?
+Here’s a clue you might be: If you feel your relationship could use an emotional connection spark, it’s a sign that you might be missing your partner’s bids for affection (and they are probably missing yours too).
 It is common for partners to go through waves of feeling more or less connected during the span of a relationship.
-As a couples therapist and marriage counselor, I often hear from my couples that they don’t feel as connected as they used to.
+As a couples therapist and Denver marriage counselor, I often hear from my couples that they don’t feel as connected as they used to.
 They talk about feeling like roommates more than feeling like a partner.

 One of Dr. Gottman’s studies found that couples who remained married after 6 years together, recognized bids for attention and turned towards their partner 86% of the time.
 Couples who divorced after 6 years turned towards each other only 33% of the time.
 So I guess the question is, do you fall closer to 86% or 33%?
 In order to answer this question, you probably need more information about what bids for attention are, and how you can respond to them.
 Let’s talk about them!